-- an up-to-date Emergency Response Plan (ERP) will be maintained for all company operations, - workers who may be expected to respond to emergencies will be provided with the appropriate training and equipment, and - when required by legislation, accidents and incidents will be reported to the appropriate federal, provincial, territorial, state or municipal government agencies on a timely basis.
+- § An up-to-date Emergency Response Plan (ERP) will be maintained for all company operations. - Workers (including contractors) who may be expected to respond to emergencies will be provided with the appropriate training and equipment. - Employees and contractors (i.e. Cenovus Operators) will be given an emergency response orientation to introduce them to the ERP for their operating area. - Emergency preparedness exercises covering different scenarios and conditions are to be conducted for personnel (including contractors - i.e. Cenovus Operators) at each AltaGas operating area at least once each year. - § Where required by legislation, accidents and incidents will be reported to the appropriate federal, provincial, territorial or municipal government agency on a timely basis.

 AltaGas believes that having procedures readily available will lead to a more effective response in an emergency.
-It is the policy of AltaGas that workers will report all work-related injuries, illnesses, environmental damage, property damage, and near-misses to their supervisor as soon as reasonably practicable.
-The supervisor will conduct an incident investigation for all incidents, with the exception of incidents where the injury or damage or potential injury or damage was minor.
+It is the policy of AltaGas that workers will report all work-related injuries, illnesses, environmental damage, property damage and near misses to their supervisor as soon as reasonably practical.
+The supervisor will conduct an incident investigation for all incidents, with the exception of incidents where the injury or damage, or potential injury or damage, was minor.

-AltaGas has a 24-hour emergency telephone number for Canada (1-866-826-3830) which is posted at the primary entrance to all Canadian AltaGas sites.
-Dialing the 24-hour emergency telephone number will connect the caller to a manned switchboard.
-The switchboard staff has a list of the business, home and cellular telephone numbers for AltaGas personnel.
-Telephone numbers for AltaGas staff available to assist when requested by the Incident Commander are listed in Section 2.
+AltaGas has a 24 hour emergency telephone number (1-866-826-3830) that is posted at the entrance to all AltaGas sites.
+Dialing the 24 hour emergency telephone number will connect the caller to a manned answering service.
+The answering service staff has a list of the business, home and cellular telephone numbers for AltaGas personnel.
+Telephone numbers for AltaGas staff having emergency response responsibilities for the Suffield Pipeline are listed in Section 2.